Lucy Spraggan

 Lucy Honour Ruby Spraggan (born 21 July 1991) is an English singer-songwriter.
-She auditioned for The X Factor in 2012, performing her own composition "Last Night".
-On 3 November 2012, it was announced she would be quitting her run on The X Factor due to illness.
-She subsequently finished in ninth place, and second in her category.
-Following the show Spraggan signed a recording contract with Columbia Records.
+Spraggan was a contestant on The X Factor in 2012, and she was the first contestant in the show's history to score a Top 40 single and album before the live shows aired, with her independently released album Top Room at the Zoo.
+Following the show Spraggan signed a recording contract with Columbia Records, and she has released seven studio albums in total.

-Spraggan was the first contestant in the show's history to score a Top 40 single and album before the live shows aired, with her independently released album Top Room at the Zoo.
-Her debut major-label album, Join the Club, was released on 7 October 2013, reaching No 7 in the UK Albums Chart.
-She has since released four more studio albums; the latest, Choices, was released on 26 February 2021 and debuted at number 5 on the UK Albums Chart.
+Spraggan auditioned for The X Factor in 2012, performing her composition "Last Night".
+Spraggan quit her run on The X Factor due to illness, she was the fifth contestant to be out.
+She later revealed in her biography, Process, that her departure was a consequence of her being raped by a porter in a hotel.
+Her debut major-label album, Join the Club, was released on 7 October 2013, reaching No 7 on the UK Albums Chart.
+She has since released five more studio albums, Choices, was released on 26 February 2021 and debuted at number 5 on the UK Albums Chart.
 The album was preceded by the singles "Flowers", "Roots" and "Sober".

-Spraggan's seventh studio album, Balance, is due for release in April 2023.
-Her autobiography, Process, is due for release in July 2023.
+Subsequently; Spraggan's seventh studio album, Balance, was released in August 2023.
+Her autobiography, Process, was released on 20 July 2023.